laxuanlinh/awscertifieddev/revisionnote.md

 ## Fastest way to create a policy with all required permissions?
 - Base on all events recorded by `CloudTrail` in the last 3 months
 - If it's more than 3 months then must use Athena to query `S3` because the retention time of `CloudTrail` is 90 days

+## Retry inserting data to DynamoDB on exceptions?
+- The `AWS SDK `auto retries on exception
+- Can use with boto3 for Python3 to call `PutItem` operation

+## How to get Lambda info about the event and the invocation?
+- Lambda functions pass a context object to the handler that contains info about the event, invocation ...
+- Use this object to log info to the console

+## In order for DynamoDB to trigger a Lambda function, `Event Source Mapping` has to be configured

+## When create a new key for users in Gateway API, need to call createUsagePlan API to associatet the new key with the API, only need to redeploy the API if the specs change

+## To speed up start up time for Lambda functions
+- Can include only needed dependencies
+- Increase memory to increase CPU and speed up the start up time.

+## For `Step function` to wait for third party service to validate something, use `.waitForTaskToken` and pass the token in the body

+## Reduce number of unauthenticated requests to API via `CloudFront`?
+- Create a `Lambda` function in `CloudFront`
+- Use `crypto` module to validate the authorization header to prevent invalid ones from reaching the API

+## To set up async backend `Lambda` functions
+- If we have an `API Gateway` with `Lambda` as backend and we want to send response while the processing is still going on, we need to make the `Lambda` async
+- To do this, set the header `X-Amz-Invocation-Type` to static value `Event` in the Integration requests

+## CodeBuild only pushes Docker image to ECR after the build is successful?
+- Use the `post_build` block, use the `command` block
+- The `finally` block executes even when commands in command block fail

+## `Beanstalk` deployment without affecting availability?
+- `Rolling based on Health` and `Immutable`
+- `Beanstalk` does not have `Canary`

+## It's possible to copy `EC2 AMI` from 1 region to another to deploy in `CloudFormation` template

+## `Lambda` function call `TranslateText` API and use `DynamoDB` but the database is overloaded?
+- Store the result in `/tmp` directory
+- `TranslateText` API does not have caching
+- There is no such thing as `Lambda` parallel processing
+- Cannot make this async because users still need to see the response and also this does not resolve overloaded database.

+## To reference to parameters in `Secrets Manager` in `CloudFormation` template, use `AWS::secretsmanager`

+## To increase the number of messages of SQS an application can receive at a time, call `ReceiveMessage` API to set `MaxNumberOfMessages` to greater than default 1

+## `Firehose` can transform data using `Lambda` functions without going through `Data Stream`

+## `Cognito User Pool` can block or force MFA on suspcious login with `Adaptive Authentication`

+## If accidentally delete CMK key material, can reimport it.

+## To launch new EC2 instance using AWS CLI?
+- `aws ec2 start-instances `